GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Complete Experimental Results

-In this section, we extend the two-party split learning to multi-party split learning.
-Assume that there are three passive parties and one active party jointly training GAFM.
-We split the training and test samples in the ratio of $7:3$ and repeat each method 10 runs.
-The local feature assignment for the three participants is $client_1:client_2:client_3=19:19:19$ for Spambase, $client_1:client_2:client_3=8:8:7$ for Credit and $client_1:client_2:client_3=200:200:100$ for IMDB.
-The model architecture of the passive party's local model, generator and discriminator are identical to the model architecture in the section \ref{Experiment Setup}.
-The only difference is the transformation function $F(.)$ is no longer the identity function $I(.)$, but the averaging function
+In this section, we extend the two-party split learning setting to the multi-party split learning setting, where three non-label parties and one label party collaborate to train GAFM.
+We evaluate two scenarios for local feature assignment: balanced and imbalanced.
+For Spambase and Criteo datasets, the local feature assignment ratio among the three participants is set to $client_1:client_2:client_3=1:1:1$, while for IMDB dataset, it is set to $client_1:client_2:client_3=2:2:1$.
+Since ISIC image dataset is not suitable for multi-party scenarios, we exclude it from our experiments.
+The experimental setup is consistent with that of section \ref{Experiment Setup}, with the exception of the transformation function $F(.)$.
+In this case, $F(.)$ is an averaging function rather than the identity function $I(.)$.